jan-xu/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my blog, Janx's blog
 ---

+# My blog about some things

+This is a random blog with random words